 - 32.1 You must tell us about any changes to your personal information.
 You must email the Programme Support Office in your Faculty about any updates or changes immediately and update your details on our student record system.
 If you are studying at a Partner College, you must let the Partner know.
-We will use the contact details you give us and you should not expect us to find alternative ways of contacting you. - 32.2 We will use the personal information you provide to us and other information about you as described in: - (a) our Student Recruitment and Admissions Privacy Notice.
-You will have been provided with links to this notice during the admissions process and you can review it on our website (www.bournemouth. ac.uk/about/governance/access-information/dataprotection-privacy/student-recruitment-admissionsprivacy-notice); and - (b) our Student Privacy Notice.
-You are prompted to read our Student Privacy Notice when you register online and you can review it on our website (www.bournemouth.ac.uk/about/governance/accessinformation/data-protection-privacy/ student-privacy-notice).
+We will use the contact details you give us and you should not expect us to find alternative ways of contacting you. - 32.2 We may use the personal information you provide to us under our Student Privacy Notice.
+You are prompted to read this when you register online and you can review it on our website (www.bournemouth.ac.uk/student-privacy). - 32.3 No third party has any right to enforce any of the terms of your student agreement. - 32.4 This student agreement and any dispute or claim arising out of it or in connection with it are governed by and construed under the English law and subject to the jurisdiction of the English courts.